the-themis-benchmarks/home/README.md

 1. Extract the downloaded file `Themis_VM.zip` and get the VM image file `Themis.ova`.
 2. Open VirtualBox, click "File", click "Import Appliance", then import the file named `Themis.ova` (this step may take about five to ten minutes to complete).
 3. After the import is completed, you should see "vm" as one of the listed VMs in your VirtualBox.
-4. Click "Settings", click "System", click "Processor", and select 4-8 CPU cores (8-cores is preferred), and check "Enable Nested VT-x/AMD-V".
+4. Click "Settings", click "System", click "Processor", and allocate 4-8 CPU cores (8-cores is preferred), and check "Enable Nested VT-x/AMD-V".
 Click "Memory", and set memory size to at least 8GB (16GB is preferred).
-Overall, you can allocate more memory and CPU cores if your system permits.
+Overall, you can allocate more memory and CPU cores if your system permits to ensure smooth evaluation.
 5. Run the virtual machine.
 The username and the password are both `Themis`.
 6. If you could not run the VM with "Nested VT-x/AMD-V" option enabled in VirtualBox, you should check whether the Hyper-V option is enabled.
 You can disable the Hyper-V option (see [this link](https://forums.virtualbox.org/viewtopic.php?f=1&t=62339) for more information about this).